5th Field Artillery Regiment

 The 5th Field Artillery Regiment was constituted as part of the Regular Army in January 1907.
 Individual battalions have lineages which date back further.
-Currently, it is a parent regiment under the U.S. Army Regimental System, with a single active battalion, the 1st Battalion, 5th Field Artillery, which is assigned to the 1st Brigade Combat Team, 1st Infantry Division at Fort Riley, Kansas.
+Currently, it is a parent regiment under the U.S. Army Regimental System, with a single active battalion, the 1st Battalion, 5th Field Artillery, which is assigned to the 1st Division Artillery, 1st Infantry Division at Fort Riley, Kansas.

 Distinctive unit insignia

 The distinctive unit insignia consists of a device of gold-colored metal and enamel, 1 inch in diameter, depicting an adaptation of the crest and motto of the coat of arms.
 The crest is that of the Hamilton family, since Alexander Hamilton was a founding commander of one of the elements of the regiment.

 The distinctive unit insignia was originally approved for the 5th Field Artillery Regiment on 21 January 1924.
 It was redesignated for the 5th Field Artillery Battalion on 13 September 1944.
 The insignia was cancelled on 19 April 1960.
 It was reinstated and authorized for the 5th Field Artillery Regiment effective 1 September 1971.